-The details governing eminent domain as it relates to utility projects are included in Wis.
-Stat. ch.
+The details governing eminent domain as it relates to WisDOT projects are included in Wis.
+Stat.
+Ch.
 32 (http://docs.legis.wisconsin.gov/statutes/statutes/32.pdf).

 DATCP recommends that farmland owners concerned about eminent domain powers and the acquisition of land should review this statute in its entirety.
-Additionally, landowners may wish to consult with an attorney who should have expertise in eminent domain proceedings.
-Any Wisconsin licensed appraiser should be knowledgeable in partial takings.
+Landowners may also wish to consult with an attorney who should have expertise in eminent domain proceedings.
+In addition, any Wisconsin licensed appraiser that landowners employ regarding a project where imminent domain could be used should be knowledgeable in partial takings.